Have Questions?

 864-407-4160 x201

-Greenwood Treatment Specialists is dedicated to assisting anyone with an alcohol or drug abuse problem in Clinton, SC. and its surrounding areas find complete recovery.
+Greenwood Treatment Specialists is dedicated to assisting anyone with an alcohol or drug abuse problem in Clinton and its surrounding areas find complete recovery.
 It provides several programs - such as long term addiction treatment programs, inpatient drug and alcohol rehab facilities, inpatient detoxification facilities, short term drug rehab centers, outpatient individual counseling and others - in keeping with its philosophy of the recovery treatment and rehabilitation methods that are effective in recovery.
 This drug and alcohol rehab facility also believes that clients need individual treatment to be able to maintain their sobriety.

 As such, Greenwood Treatment Specialists has specialized in anger management, relapse prevention, dual diagnosis drug rehab, group therapy, 12-step facilitation approach, trauma-related counseling and more.
 Similarly, it accepts clients who are self-help groups, social skills development, substance abuse education, residential beds for client's children, persons with post-traumatic stress disorder, persons with serious mental illness, and others.
 This drug and alcohol treatment facility uses treatment methods that can assist clients to maintain lasting and permanent sobriety from the substances abused in the past.